zmwieand/PDF-Scrapper/README.md

 Framework to scrape info off Resumes

-if you need to install pdf miner on virtualenv
+If you need to install pdfminer on virtualenv:

-cd pdf
+cd pdfminer-20140328
+python setup.py